apcave/acoustic/README.md

-# Composite Acoustic full-stack application.
+# Composite Acoustic web app

-This repository contains the code for the front-end and part of the back-end for the [Composite Acoustic](https://sound-wave.dev) web application.
+This repository contains the code for the [Composite Acoustic](https://sound-wave.dev) web application hosted in the link.

 It is a full-stack [React](https://react.dev) application using following packages;